vaishnavi0704/vaishnavi/index.md

 ```

 - 8081 is by default port for mongo-express container (refer mongo-express DockerHub repository for more details).
-- -e flag here means environment variables.
+- -e flag is for environment variables.
-- We are spinning this container inside our mongo-network which we created earlier.
+- We are spinning the container inside our mongo-network.
 - Refer DockerHub mongo-express Repository to get all the necessary environment variables.
-- At last give the image name "mongo".
+- Select the image "mongo-express".
 If no tag is passed, by default it takes latest tag.
-- Check the spinned container via docker ps command.
+- Check the spinned container via "docker ps" command.

 ![Step-Image1](./assets/images/4.png)

 ## Step 5.
-Open http://localhost:8081 and create two databases for our sample app.
+Open http://localhost:8081 and create two databases for our Sample-App.

 ![Step-Image1](./assets/images/5.png)

 ## Step 6.
-Create a "user" collection inside our user-accounts database for our sample app which we are goning to run soon.
+Create a "user" collection inside our user-accounts database for our Sample-App which we are going to run soon.

 ![Step-Image1](./assets/images/6.png)